-With the queens official 90th birthday this weekend, on June 11th, we take a look back at her iconic fashion from over her record breaking 63 years on the throne.
+With the Queen’s official 90th birthday this weekend, on 11 June 2016, we take a look back at her iconic fashion from over her record-breaking 63 years on the throne.

 Back in 1952, Norman Hartnell was commissioned to make the Queen’s coronation dress.
 Despite him already having his own ideas for the design of her outfit, the Queen insisted that all floral patterns represent Great Britain and the Commonwealth.

 From this moment on, the Queen would wear a range of colours and floral patterns.
 Combing elegant clothing with glorious hats, sturdy shoes and, of course, a handbag.
 The Queen’s outfits are now instantly recognisable all over the world.